 1.9.2 Criteria for Appeals and Appeal Challenges

 A right of appeal or challenge to an appeal is available where at least one of the following conditions/grounds is met:

 - There is new evidence that is likely to change the outcome;

-- There is evidence of procedural error or bias in the appeal process; and/or
+- There is evidence of procedural error or bias in the process; and/or

-- The learner feels that the sanction imposed is not consistent with the nature of the offense.
+- The sanction imposed is not consistent with the nature of the offense.

 When requesting an appeal or a challenge to an appeal, a learner must submit the Appeal Form indicating:

 - The conditions/grounds under which the appeal is being made

 - The explanation/reasons that will be used to support the grounds for appealing

 - The names of any support person, or representative, if applicable